-Medical Properties Trust E2022 E2023 E2024
+Medical Properties Trust (MPW) E2022 E2023 E2024

-Price-to-Sales 6.3 6.1 5.6

-Price-to-Earnings 8.9 12.5 11.8

-EV/EBITDA 13.6 13.0 12.0
+Price-to-Sales 4.5 4.3 4.2

+Price-to-Earnings 9.3 8.8 8.7

+EV/EBITDA 11.3 11.0 10.7

-Growth and Strategy
+Products and Divisions

-MPW is the second largest operator of hospitals in the world with \$21.4 billion in assets globally.
-There is substantial room for expansion with roughly \$500-700 billion in owner-operator hospital real estate present in the United States alone.
 A common trend seen in the last decade is a consolidation of for-profit hospital networks while they search for competitive advantages in economies of scale.
-MPW can capitalize on this trend.
+MPW can capitalize on this trend, especially in a high interest rate environment where traditional debt financing may be unattractive for hospital networks.

 MPW has a substantial opportunity within the not-for-profit operation sector as well, as operators still require significant access to capital for expansion.
-Over the last decade, MPW has had a 31% CAGR for assets with 91.1% of lease agreements expiring far after 2030.
+Over the last decade, MPW has had a 9.4% CAGR in funds from operations per share, growing from \$0.71 in 2011 to \$1.75 in 2022.
+91% of lease agreements expire after 2031 giving MPW great visibility on its revenues.

-MPW possesses a high level of expertise in hospital operations which has been a critical part of the underwriting process.
-Hospital operators face a unique set of risks They are dependent on referrals to the hospital by doctors, and sometimes a concentrated network of physicians.
-Additionally, community need is decided based on various factors including whether population trends like age or income.
-If there is a hospital competing for the same base, or if the barriers for a competitor are very low, MPW may elect not to participate elect the area.
+MPW possesses a high level of expertise in hospital operations, which face a unique set of risks not seen within traditional real estate.
+Most hospitals are dependent on referrals to specialists by general practitioners, and often are dependent a concentrated network of local physicians.
+Additionally, competition within a community can vary based on age and income.
+If there is a hospital competing for the same base, or if the barriers for a competitor are very low, MPW may elect not to participate in a select area.

-Although healthcare being government-run in most place outside of the United States, there exists a very diverse private insurance and private operator base across the globe.
-In 2021 there was a renewed push toward behavioral and mental health care, with COVID-19 proving to be an exacerbating factor.
-The supply of behavioral healthcare has historically low and the primarily limiting factor is a shortage of psychiatrists.
-This is a \$260 billion market with very low penetration in the short and medium term, and a growing number of hospitals and networks need free capital for deploying

-M&A in a traditionally fragmented industry.
-MPW has deployed \$972 million for acquiring a portfolio of behavioral health facilities in the United Kingdom, and \$900 million for the acquisition of similar properties in the United States.
+Although healthcare is government-run in most places outside of the United States, there exists a very diverse private insurance and private operator base across the globe.
+In 2021, there was a renewed push toward behavioral and mental health care, with COVID-19 proving to be an exacerbating factor.
+The supply of behavioral healthcare has historically low and the primarily limiting factor is a shortage of psychiatrists and other mental health professionals.
+This is estimated to be a \$527 billion market with very low penetration.
+MPW has deployed just over \$1 billion for acquiring a portfolio of behavioral health facilities in the United Kingdom, and \$900 million for the acquisition of similar properties in the United States.

-Country % of MPW Assets Median Age Opportunity for MPW United States 58.6% 38.5 Massive market for private hospitals, total addressable market may be over \$1 Trillion.
+Country % of MPW Assets Median Age Opportunity for MPW United States 61.8% 38.5 Massive market for private hospitals, total addressable market may be over \$1 Trillion.
 Monetization of healthcare is growing trend.
 Large amounts of market consolidation.
-United Kingdom 21.9% 40.6 Increasing commonality of leaseback model.
+United Kingdom 17.6% 40.6 Increasing commonality of leaseback model.
 Acute care providers are consolidating quickly.
-Germany 6.1% 47.8 Heavily fragmented acute care and rehab hospital operators that critically need more funding for expansion.
+Germany 5.2% 47.8 Heavily fragmented acute care and rehab hospital operators that critically need more funding for expansion.
 Well-established private ownership model, including private equity owners that may be interested in leaseback.
-Switzerland 5.9% 42.7 Huge real estate value potential.
+Switzerland 5.8% 42.7 Huge real estate value potential.
 Fragmented operator landscape, very conducive to consolidation which will require free capital.
-Australia 4.6% 37.5 Private hospitals are gaining market share due to capacity constrained public system.
+Australia 4.1% 37.5 Private hospitals are gaining market share due to capacity constrained public system.
 Critical need for facility expansion.
 Not-for-profit system giving way to consolidation from for-profit systems.
+All Others 5.5% N/A